razor-network/oracle-node/README.md

 ### Transfer

-Transfers razor to other accounts.
+Transfers RAZOR to other accounts.

 razor cli